petrukha-ivan/mlx-swift-structured/README.md

-# MLXStructured
+# MLX Structured

-MLXStructured is a Swift library for structured output generation using constrained decoding in [MLX](https://github.com/ml-explore/mlx-swift).
+[MLX](https://github.com/ml-explore/mlx-swift) Structured is a Swift library for structured output generation using constrained decoding.
 It's built on top of the [XGrammar](https://github.com/mlc-ai/xgrammar) library, which provides efficient, flexible, and portable structured generation.
 You can learn more about the XGrammar algorithm in their [technical report](https://arxiv.org/abs/2411.15100).

 ## Installation

-To use `MLXStructured` in your project, add the following to your `Package.swift` file:
+To use MLX Structured in your project, add the following to your `Package.swift` file:

 ```swift
 dependencies: [